-In anticipation of this year’s Lenten season we will work on building a Rule of Life, either for us as individuals or as a family.
-On Shrove Tuesday, by the fire, Phil and Liz will bless these Rules as we head into Lent.
+In anticipation of the Lenten season in 2017 we worked on building a Rule of Life, either for us as individuals or as a family.
 If you didn’t attend the class, here’s a quick crash course.

 A Rule of Life is a way of intentionally considering and ordering our lives, especially towards God.
 It is meant to function as scaffolding to our lives to help us prioritize what is important and not just what is urgent, with a mind towards spiritual growth and movement towards God.
 It is both descriptive and prescriptive; meant to describe our lives as they are and put order to what already is, but it is also meant to prescribe new practices so that we grow.
 A Rule can be written for a community, like the Rule of Benedict, or can be written for an individual based on your days, weeks, months, and years.

 A Rule of Life can take on many forms: as a chart, a few paragraphs, a pictorial rendition of your time, etc. It is also a living document that will change as your lives change and the roles you inhabit change.
 Whatever it ends up being, it needs to be built out of reflection on who you are, who you want to be, what you value, and how you currently spend your time.
 Lastly, your Rule of Life should ultimately help you translate your values into action.
 Use the prompts below to do the reflecting work before attempting to set your Rule.